 This course is intended for students who will be pursuing post-secondary studies in the Arts or a subject in which Calculus will not be taken as part of the program.
 This course is not required for graduation but may be required for University admission depending on the faculty & program you choose.
-This course involves geometric explorations, representations polynomials, graphical of logarithmic exponential & sinusoidal functions, regression analysis, combinatorics, probability & financial planning.
+This course involves geometric explorations, graphical representations of polynomials, logarithmic exponential & sinusoidal functions, regression analysis, combinatorics, probability & financial planning.
 You'll be evaluated on how well you know the content as well as what you can demonstrate in all 4 dimensions of the curricular competencies.
+Your current teacher will make a recommendation on the most appropriate math course for your skills and abilities.